KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Article.md

 ## Models

-The ``Keyboard`` namespace contains many essential keyboard engine models that are used by many features, for instance these ones:
+The ``Keyboard`` namespace contains many essential keyboard models that are used by many other features, for instance these ones:

-* ``Keyboard/Accent``
 * ``Keyboard/AddedLocale``
 * ``Keyboard/AutocapitalizationType``
 * ``Keyboard/BackspaceRange``